Gonzalo Bergessio

-Gonzalo Rubén Bergessio (/es/; born 20 July 1984) is an Argentine professional footballer who plays as a striker.
+Gonzalo Rubén Bergessio (/es/; born 20 July 1984) is an Argentine former professional footballer who played as a striker.

 Club career

 Early career

 Born in Córdoba, Bergessio started his career in the lower leagues with Club Atlético Platense.
-In 2005, he was signed by Instituto Atlético Central Córdoba of the Primera División, but at the end of the 2005–06 season Instituto were relegated, and the player was sold to Racing Club de Avellaneda.
+In 2005, he was signed by Instituto Atlético Central Córdoba of the Primera División, but at the end of the season Instituto were relegated, and the player was sold to Racing Club de Avellaneda.

 Bergessio contributed six goals in the Apertura 2006 and, in the following year's Clausura, continued to score on a regular basis.
-His fast pace earned him a big following at the Estadio Juan Domingo Perón, and he became a fan favourite after scoring the game winner against Boca Juniors, adding another against Club Atlético River Plate.
+His pace and workrate made him a fan favourite at the Estadio Juan Domingo Perón, and he notably netted against Boca Juniors and Club Atlético River Plate in the tournament.

 Benfica, return to Argentina

 On 26 June 2007, Bergessio signed a five-year deal with Primeira Liga club S.L.
 Benfica for a reported €2.5 million fee, as an unknown party remained eligible to 50% of the future transfer fee the Portuguese received.
-He only appeared in three league matches during his spell, one more than his opportunities in the UEFA Champions League, and, in January of the following year he returned to his country.
+He only appeared in three league matches during his spell, one more than his opportunities in the UEFA Champions League, and returned to his country in January of the following year.

 In January 2008, Bergessio joined San Lorenzo de Almagro.
 On 8 May, he was involved in the Copa Libertadores tie against River where, after his team had two players sent off and were 2–0 down, he scored twice to give it an improbable aggregate win.

 Saint-Étienne

 On 25 August 2009, Bergessio returned to Europe by agreeing to a four-year contract with France's AS Saint-Étienne, for an undisclosed fee.
-He scored his first goal for his new club during his second appearance, a 1–1 home draw with AJ Auxerre, but netted just five times more in his first one and a half seasons with the Ligue 1 club.
+He scored his first goal in his second appearance, a 1–1 Ligue 1 home draw with AJ Auxerre, but netted just four times more in his one-and-a-half-season stint.